szafranski/RH-ota/README.md

 You may also read [update-notes](update-notes.md)

->This software is designed to run using python 2.7.
+>This software is designed to run using python 2.7.</br>
->Will be updated to be python 3 friendly, when
+>Will be updated to be python 3 friendly, when</br>
 >RotorHazard software will be converted as well.

 Commands to download the repo onto Raspberry Pi or Linux system: